School of Education

 The BSEd in Bilingual/Bicultural Education is designed to provide graduates with both an elementary teaching certificate and endorsements to teach English language learners in grades K-9.
 The curriculum uses an interdisciplinary model, involving five departments across the School of Education and the College of Arts and Sciences.
 Candidates who complete this program will be able to teach in two languages and be competent in addressing the educational needs of English language learners.

-Heartland Alliance advances the human rights and responds to the human needs of endangered populations—particularly the poor, the isolated, and the displaced—through the provision of comprehensive and respectful services and the promotion of permanent solutions leading to a more just global society.
-Heartland Alliance volunteers serve others in a variety of ways; by sharing a smile and an encouraging word with a senior citizen, teaching English to refugees and non-native English speakers, instructing and instilling life skills to at-risk teenagers, counseling an individual impacted by HIV/AIDS, recruiting countless others to join in our human rights cause, and by simply giving unselfishly of their time and their talents.
+Heartland Alliance advances human rights and responds to the human needs of endangered populations—particularly the poor, the isolated, and the displaced—through the provision of comprehensive and respectful services and the promotion of permanent solutions leading to a more just global society.
+Heartland Alliance volunteers serve others in a variety of ways; by sharing a smile and an encouraging word with a senior citizen, teaching English to refugees and non-native English speakers, instructing and instilling life skills to under served teenagers, counseling an individual impacted by HIV/AIDS, recruiting countless others to join in our human rights cause, and by simply giving unselfishly of their time and their talents.

 IES is headquartered in Chicago and offers 100 study abroad programs in 36 global locations worldwide.
 They aim to create authentic global education and life-affirming cultural experiences.
 Those at IES believe that every student should have the opportunity to go abroad – especially in a fun, safe, and superior academic and cultural environment.